HsKA-OSGIS/geobase-back/readme.md

 ## Installation
-Follow installation instructions as necessary
+To run and make changes in the project, please follow installation instructions below as necessary.
+If it is required only to run the project, then <b>Node.js and npm codes</b> are not needed.

 ## Requirements

   <li>Java</li>
   <li>Geoserver</li>
-  <li>OGC API plugin</li>
+  <li>OGC API Plug-in</li>
   <li>Node.js</li>

 ## Back-end